Outrun207/Advanced-Networking-Notes/README.md

 Route 53 Resolver is also available at 169.254.169.2**53**

+**enableDnsHostnames** - the default for this attribute is false, unless the VPC is default or the VPC was created usign the VPC console wizard

+**enableDnsSupport** - Queries to the Amazon provided DNS server succeed, default is true no matter how the VPC was created

 ## Routing priority

 Order of BGP path selection from MOST preferred to LEAST preferred: